Feature Imitating Networks Enhance The Performance, Reliability And Speed Of Deep Learning On Biomedical Image Processing Tasks: METHODS

 \section{METHODS}

 In this section, we provide a discussion of our proposed approach.
-More specifically, we discuss the procedure used to select and train the Feature Imitating Networks which were later applied to the three experimental tasks outlined in section \ref{sec:Exp}.
-For our purposes herein, the goal of the FINs is to imitate common radiomics features used in medical imaging tasks, and to embed these FINs within larger network architectures to observe changes in performance and convergence.
+More specifically, we discuss the procedure used to select and train the FINs which were later applied to the three experimental tasks outlined in section \ref{sec:Exp}.
+For our purposes, the FINs were first trained to imitate several common radiomics features used in medical imaging tasks; these FINs were then integrated within a larger network architecture and fine-tuned for the specific task (See Figure \ref{fig:modelfin}).
+The code used to train the FINs can be found online\footnote{https://github.com/HAAIL/FINs-for-biomedical-imaging}.